owenjm/damidseq_pipeline/README.md

         e.g. in the example above, use

         --bowtie2_genome_dir=[path_to_.bt2_files]/dmel_r5.57
-1. The GATC fragment .gff file (provided in the zip file, or built in step 5 above) (specified with the --gatc_frag_file option)
+1. The GATC fragment .gff file (downloaded from the pre-built files listed in step 5, or built following the instructions above)
+    (specified with the --gatc_frag_file option)

 In order to setup the pipeline to process the *D. melanogaster* genome, for example, the first-run command would be: